gmucsn/mTree_learning_exercises/basic_auctions/step_5/README.md

 # mTree Basic Auction Tutorial - Step 5

-At this point, we have an auction that will start and received bids, but it will not determine the winner of the auction and alert them.
-To accomplis this, we will extend our institution code and create a directive in our agent to receive news if they won.
+At this point, we have an auction institution that will start up and receive bids from agents, but it will not determine the outcome (winner) of the auction or inform agents about the outcome.
+To accomplish this, we will extend our institution code and create a directive in our agent to receive news if they won.
 We will also generate a configuration file that we can use to run our current code and test it.

 First, we'll need to go and update our `bid_for_item` method in our institution to identify when all agents have submitted a bid.